This article explains how to choose which DNS protections your account enforces as part of the IPS service.

 The DNS request is blocked before there is a connection between the host and the malicious server (no TCP or UDP handshake).

-Use the DNS Protection screen to select which types of DNS Protections the IPS engine enforces for your account.
+Use the DNS Protection page to select which types of DNS Protections the IPS engine enforces for your account.
 When you enable DNS Protection for your account, the IPS engine inspects every DNS request sent over the Cato Cloud.
 DNS requests are inspected also for accounts that don't use Cato as their DNS server, and use a private DNS server instead.

-Default Action for DNS Protections
+Default Settings for DNS Protections

 The Cato Security team defines the default action for each DNS protection based on the potential to impact legitimate traffic in your organization.